adrianmcli/kendricktan.github.io/posts/introducing_heiswap.md

 The signatures are [verified on the smart contract end](https://github.com/kendricktan/heiswap-dapp/blob/d4e65fb3f22e4dbe0bac9b7f018c0e1d6fa4e22b/contracts/Heiswap.sol#L155), while the signatures are [generated on the frontend](https://github.com/kendricktan/heiswap-dapp/blob/d4e65fb3f22e4dbe0bac9b7f018c0e1d6fa4e22b/src/utils/AltBn128.js#L156).
 That way, you don't need to submit your private key to the smart contract ;).

 The addition of [EIP 198](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-198.md) and [EIP 1895](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1895.md) allows certain ECC operations to be executed for quite cheaply on the EVM now.
 The precompiles supports the alt-bn-128 curve, which is SNARKS related.
-I would like to build something that ultilizes SNARKS, but that's for another time for me as I don't have the in depth understanding of SNARKS as of right now.
+I would like to build something that ultilizes SNARKS, but that's for another time as I do not yet have an in-depth understanding of SNARKS right now.

 I ported over <a href="https://eprint.iacr.org/2004/281.pdf">Linkable Ring Signatures</a> onto the EVM, and had to make sure it was compatible with curve alt-bn-128 in order to ultilize those EVM precompiles.

-I won't be explaining how these technologies work, but if you're interested in how these components work individually, check out the [cryptonote paper](https://cryptonote.org), as this smart contract borrows a lot of ideas from that paper.
+I won't be explaining how these technologies work, but if you're interested check out the [cryptonote paper](https://cryptonote.org), as this smart contract borrows a lot of ideas from that paper.

 # FAQ